-Colored scout ants are periodically spawned in a process that is independent from the request and execution of tasks.
+Colored scouts are spawned periodically in a process that is independent from the request and execution of tasks.
 Their goal is to explore the network and update the pheromone field.
 Each ant releases and follows its own pheromone color $(k \in K)$.
-There may be computational colors with no associated colored scout ants.
-In our case, for instance, no scout is in charge of the feedback pheromone since this is to be maintained by the hunter ants.
-Listing 1 describes the behavior of scout ants through a pseudo-code.
-To summarize, each scout ant explores the network (line 7), probing the neighborhood goodness while going away from its home node (the one that has spawned it).
-Each ant has an associated time-to-live (TTL), which establishes the number of hops an ant must try to do during its exploration, before returning home - that prevents endless and unnecessary exploration efforts.
-When its TTL is exhausted, the scout ant comes back (line 17) to its source node releasing the pheromone according to the memory aging approach (line 31).
-We provide a detailed explanation of the main features of the algorithm.
+Listing 1 describes the scout-ant color algorithm through a pseudo-code.
+To summarize, each scouting ant explores the network (line 7) probing the neighborhood goodness going away from its home node (the one that has spawned it).
+When its TTL is exhausted it comes back (line 17) to its source node releasing the pheromone according the memory aging approach (line 31).
+In the following we provide a detailed explanation of the main features of the algorithm.